PRE-REGISTRATION MAY BE REQUIRED FOR CERTAIN PROGRAMS AND FIELD TRIPS

 Featured

-Join Scott Barnes, Adehl Schwaderer, All Things Birds and CMBO naturalists on this joint trip to Barnegat Light State Park!
-Harlequin Ducks and Purple Sandpipers are guaranteed and over time this trip has yielded Black-legged Kittiwakes, Northern Gannets, all three scoters, both eiders, both white-winged gulls, Razorbills and more.
-All the latter are only possibilities, and who knows what might turn up this year?
+Led by Scott Barnes and Adehl Schwaderer Are you a youth birder looking for an opportunity to improve your winter seabird identification skills?
+Join New Jersey Audubon Staff and Volunteers at Barnegat Light State Park for the chance to see various overwintering bird species!
+Barnegat Inlet is one of the best places to see beautiful Harlequin Ducks in the state, along with other sea ducks, loons, grebes, and Purple Sandpipers.
+We will also be on the lookout for more uncommon species in the Inlet, like Black-legged Kittiwakes or Razorbills.
 We will be walking most of the day.
-We will take a walk on the long stone jetty near the inlet or along a sandy beach.
+We will take a walk on the long stone walkway near the inlet or along a sandy beach.
 Our route will depend on the weather on the day of the trip.
 Time and weather permitting, we may look for Short-eared Owls and other birds at nearby marshes later in the day.
 We do not set a firm daily schedule in advance, leaving us flexible to maximize birding opportunities, taking advantage of weather conditions, tides, and recent bird sightings.
 We may walk up to 1.5 miles, over generally level, sometimes muddy or sandy terrain.
-PREREGISTRATION REQUIRED - Ticket sales end 24hrs before start of program COST: $35 members, $40 nonmembers.
-Interested in becoming a member?
+Recommended age for field trip: 8 years old and up.
+Parents or guardians are required to accompany their children during this program at no additional charge.
+When registering, please use the youth birders name.
+PREREGISTRATION REQUIRED - Registration ends 24hrs before start of program COST: FREE Interested in becoming a member?
 Please click on the following link to learn more or join: Become a Member today!
 IMPORTANT INFORMATION: We bird in all weather.
 Be sure to check the forecast in advance and dress in layers appropriate for prevailing weather conditions.
 The weather can differ considerably from nearby inland areas and may be warmer, colder, or windier so it’s best to be over prepared.
 We may have to bird in the rain, so please bring your rain gear.
 TRANSPORTATION: Please arrive at the appointed time with a full tank of gas, as transportation to field sites is by private vehicles.
 We may walk up to 1.5 miles, over generally level, sometimes muddy or sandy terrain.
 Some trips involve walks over jetties.
 CANCELLATION: CMBO programs require a minimum number of registrants to run, five days in advance of the start of the tour but are seldom cancelled.
 If we do cancel, due to lack of participation, severe weather, or unforeseen circumstances, we notify all participants in advance, and all are eligible for a full credit or refund.
 Participants may cancel without penalty if greater than 30 days in advance.
 Cancellations 10 to 30 days in advance may be subject to a 25% service charge.
 No refunds or credits for cancellations less than ten days in advance unless due to health emergencies REGISTER HERE

 Join CMBO naturalists for 2 hours of birding around beautiful Cape May Point!
 Crossbills, siskins, redpolls – oh, my!
 Winter can be such a special time to bird Cape May Point.
 Each week we’ll scour the Park or wander the streets to see what avian visitors are calling Cape May Point their winter home.
 The winter finch prediction sounds promising, the ponds are full of ducks, and loons and scoters are on the move.
 Our path may take us through the quiet streets of Cape May Point, visiting local feeders.
 Or maybe we’ll travel along the dunes to check the morning flight line.
 Lily Lake and the Northwood Center often hold wintering songbirds and, of course, the State Park is always good.
 So let us add some joy to your winter – join us every Saturday for 2 hours of birding around Cape May Point.
 PREREGISTRATION REQUIRED.
 COST: $8 members, $12 nonmembers.
 Interested in becoming a member?
 Please click on the following link to learn more or join: Become a Member today!
 IMPORTANT INFORMATION: We bird in all weather.
 Be sure to check the forecast in advance and dress in layers appropriate for prevailing weather conditions.
 The weather in Cape May can differ considerably from nearby inland areas and may be warmer, colder, or windier so it’s best to be over prepared.
 We may have to bird in the rain, so please bring your rain gear.
 TRANSPORTATION: We may walk up to 1.5 miles, over generally level, sometimes muddy or sandy terrain.
 Some trips involve walks over jetties.
 CANCELLATION: NJ Audubon’s CMBO programs are virtually never cancelled.
 If we cancel, due to lack of participation, severe weather, or unforeseen circumstances, all participants will be notified as soon as possible and are eligible for a full refund.
 Participants may cancel without penalty if greater than 48 hours in advance.
 Sorry, no refund for cancellations less than 48 hours in advance unless due to health emergencies; however, registrations can be transferred to another program in the future.
 REGISTER HERE |